obnoxxx/buildcontainer/README.md

 ```

 Note that `quay.io`is the default registry.
-The above exampl;e shows how to override it.
+The above example shows how to override it.

 **Example for using the image:**